 6. Choose the right oil and cooking method

 Cook with extra virgin olive oil.
 It is rich in omega 3 and has more health benefits than vegetable oil.
+You can also choose one of those healthy cooking oils.

 Also when you want to eat fried food, then think of using an air fryer.
 They are great alternative to deep fryers as they use up to 50 times less oil while still producing a deliciously crunchy, crispy exterior.
 I bought for myself the Black & Decker I found on this best air fryer review article.